 Since then, UW Medicine has made many significant contributions to the global understanding of COVID-19, to our local, regional and national public health response and to the development of therapeutics and a vaccine.

-But our work isn’t over. to accelerate an end to the pandemic, protect the health of our community and reopen our economy.
+But our work isn’t over.
+Your generous support is needed now more than ever to accelerate an end to the pandemic, protect the health of our community and reopen our economy.

 For up-to-date information on coronavirus care, testing and services, visit uwmedicine.org/coronavirus.

 Image courtesy of the National Institutes of Health.

 New York Times: Antibodies good.
 Machine-made molecules better?